Data Theft: What Is It? How Can I Protect Myself?

 Identity Theft

-- Another repercussion of identity theft that shouldn't be underestimated is that of spam emails.
+Another repercussion of identity theft that shouldn't be underestimated is spam emails.
 Whenever an email account is hacked, criminals can send messages in the name of their victims.
 Alternatively, you might receive emails that look like spam, but are actually genuine and relate to fines or punishment for non-compliance that have arisen owing to the identity thieves' activities.

 Doxing